Posts

 Why England Lost the American Revolutionary War

 This was an existential war for the rebellious Americans.
 If they lost, leaders would be hung, Tories (loyalists) would retaliate, English rule would be harsh and revengeful.
 On the other hand, England could sail away and still remain a global power.
 The Americans did not have to win battles to win the war.
 They just had to continue to exist until the British decided that the war could not be won and had become too expensive.
 Opposition to the war in England rose rapidly after 1780.
-King George’s cabinet was forced to resign and Parliament passed a bill trying to limit George’s unilateral power to fight wars.
-England had an average of about 30,000 troops to fight in an area of about 100,000 square miles.
-During the war, English troops could not hold Philadelphia after defeating the Americans and occupying the city.
-England also could not hold isolated garrisons throughout the area, which were exposed to attacks by local militias.
-At most, England could hold New York City and some...
+King George’s cabinet was forced to resign and Parliament passed a bill trying to limit George’s unilateral power to fight wars (sound familiar?).
+England had an average of over 30,000 troops but they had to fight in an area of about 100,000 square miles.
+England gave up Boston early.
+Later in the war, English troops could not hold Philadelphia after defeating the Americans and occupying the city.
+England also could not hold isolated garrisons throughout the colonies, which were exposed to attacks by ...

 The American Revolution and the New Country, 1755-1790